What is a Tummy tuck?

 General Anesthesia or IV Sedation with Propofol?

-In my Baltimore surgery center, I prefer to use IV sedation with Tummy tuck procedures.
+I prefer to use IV sedation for tummy tucks.
 IV sedation provides for a quicker recovery than General anesthesia.
 Patients have little, if any nausea.
 In addition, the risk of pulmonary embolism is nearly eliminated with the use of IV anesthesia.

-To ensure the highest level of safety for your procedure, I employ only board-certified anesthesiologists in my accredited surgery center in Baltimore.
+To ensure the highest level of safety for your procedure, I employ only board-certified anesthesiologists in my accredited plastic surgery surgical center in Baltimore.

 What section of skin and fat will be removed?